rpm-py-installer/rpm-py-installer/docs/users_guide.md

 Python 3.6.1
 ```

-Move to a project that you want to install the Python binding module.
+Move to a project that you want to install the Python binding.

 ```
 $ cd $PROJECT_DIR